Spring Practice Period

 - Meeting two times individually (Dokusan) with Dharma Teacher Taigen Leighton, or you may include once with another ADZG Teacher (Hogetsu, Eishin, Douglas, or Nyozan).

 - Participation in Dharma discussion groups with Taigen: ONLINE: Sunday Afternoons, April 21, and May 4, 2024, from 1:30 to 3:30 pm CST.

 - Meet informally to discuss practice experiences with a PCP “Dharma companion.”

 - Volunteer in an ADZG sangha service activity (such as greeter, serving tea, etc.) to be arranged in consultation with Taigen and other temple leaders.

-This may include our Sangha Spring Cleaning Day, Saturday April 29, 1–3 pm.
+This may include our Sangha Spring Cleaning Day, Saturday [date TBA in April], 1–3 pm.
 Sangha support options for Online participants to be explored.

 Registration and Information

 Registration for the Practice Commitment Period involves three steps: